 Our Patient Advocate Office consists of registered nurses who work with patients and family members to address complaints about hospital care and services.
 Patient Advocates are experts in assisting with concerns that are not or cannot be addressed by the patient's care team members.

 Clinical Pastoral Education (CPE)

 The YRMC Clinical Pastoral Education program is accredited by the Association for Clinical Pastoral Education, Inc., which is recognized by the U.S. Department of Education.
 Five residencies are typically offered each year.

-For more information on any of these services or programs, click on the appropriate link or contact the Spiritual Care Department at 928-336-7002.
+For more information on any of these services or programs, contact the Spiritual Care Department at 928-336-7002.